fac3m4n/chainsafe-plugins-ideathon/template.md

 [Explain how the plugin improves the developer experience or project functionality compared to before its implementation.]

-## Optional
+## Mandatory

-[Include any additional information, such as diagrams, videos, code snippets, or tips for using/understanding the plugin idea effectively.]
+[Diagram or video explaning the process/flow of the plugin]

 ## Tips: